Almost sure rates of mixing for partially hyperbolic attractors: Random hyperbolic towers

 for some $C', C'',c'>0$, $b>1$.
 If $n_1(\omega)$ is uniformly bounded, then for all $n>0$

 \item If $u_n\le Cn^{-a}$ and $\int \bar m_\omega\{\bar R_\omega>n \}dP(\omega)\le Cn^{-a-1}$ for some $C>0$, $a>1$.
 Then there is a random variable $n_0:\O\to \NN$ such that

 for some $C', C'',c'>0$, $b>1$. \end{enumerate} Moreover, $c'$ does not depend on $\varphi$ and $C'$ depends only on the Lipschitz constant of $\varphi$.
 Furthermore, the analogous estimates hold for $\mdlo{(\bar F^{n}_{\sigma^{-n}\omega})_\ast\lambda_{\sigma^{-n}\omega}-\bar\nu_{\omega} }$ in each of the above cases respectively. \end{enumerate} \end{theorem} The proof of Theorem \ref{thm:QDC} is given in Subsection~\ref{se.convequi} below.
-Item~(1) follows from \cite{BBR19} and Item~(2) essentially follows from results in \cite{BBR19,BBM02,BBM03, D15} after showing that the constants appearing in the results \cite{BBR19, D15} depend on the observables only through their Lipschitz constants.
+In fact, the proof of item~(1) is similar to the proof of Proposition \ref{exist.mu.induced} and Item~(2) essentially follows from results in \cite{BBR19,BBM02,BBM03, D15} after showing that the constants appearing in the results \cite{BBR19, D15} depend on the observables only through their Lipschitz constants.